 Which option is right for me?

-Ultimately the best option for you is the one you can stick with.
-Do whatever you can afford to, and even consider doing a combination of both if your circumstances allow it.
+Ultimately the best option for you is the one you can afford to do.
+You could even consider doing a combination of both if your circumstances allow it.
 Both options will allow you to potentially grow your pension pot and give you more for your future.

 If you want to pay more into your Standard Life pension plan, whether that’s topping up your regular contributions or paying in a lump sum, you can do it easily online.
-Just log in or register for our online services to get started.
+Just log in to or register for our online services to get started, or log in through your app.

 A pension is an investment and its value can go down as well as up and may be worth less than was paid in.